-Pick one of our simple to use cover letter templates to craft an awesome cover letter in a hot minute.
+Pick one of our simple-to-use cover letter templates to craft an awesome cover letter in a hot minute.
 Fill in the blanks, save, and export in the format you need!

-These are commonly used to continue an ongoing correspondence and usually serve as reminders.
+These are commonly used to continue ongoing correspondence and usually serve as reminders.
 That being the case, follow-up letters do not typically run too long and usually have an earlier conversation or event referenced in them.

 Letters of Recommendation